falconair/ProgrammingForAnalytics/README.md

-# Lecture notes for "Programming for Analytics", "Python for Analytics" and "Advanced Python for Data Science."
+# Lecture notes for "Programming for Analytics", "Python for Analytics" and "Advanced Python For Data Science."
 This repository contains lecture notes for classes offered by Shahbaz Chaudhary at the University Of Chicago's Masters in Analytics program.

 ## Class setup